-This week, illustrator Brandi York shares her techniques for creating a mixed media piece with watercolors and Copic markers
+This week, fine artist Brandi York shares her techniques for creating a mixed media piece that combines watercolor painting with Copic markers.

 When I approach the face with watercolor, I am very careful to keep it light with just a touch of purple and pink near the chin (reflecting the color of the kimono).
 Just before it dries, I come in with a wet brush to soften the edges further and lighten it just a bit more.
 I add color to the flowers, the neck of the kimono under the top and the background, all using the same method.

 Step 4: Copic marker details